 A continuation of DH 150, this course increases the emphasis on the principles of instrumentation in periodontal therapy.
-Topics will include ultrasonic scaling, air polishing, and effective ergonomic principles.
-Students will be introduced to the professional portfolio process and selection of case patient.
+Topics will include power scaling, air powered polishing, tobacco cessation, and effective ergonomic principles.
+Students will be introduced to various adjunctive services that can be integrated to provide comprehensive patient care.
 Theory background is used to support activities in DH 211.